Alaska Labor Laws Guide

 - Veteran status.

-Discrimination cases must be reported within 300 days of their occurrence and will be treated as confidential.
-It is also important to mention that it is illegal for employers to retaliate if their employees have filed a complaint under the Alaska Human Rights Law.
+Discrimination cases must be reported within 300 days of their occurrence and will be handled confidentially.
+It’s also illegal for employers to retaliate against employees who have filed a complaint under the Alaska Human Rights Law.

 The process of reporting discrimination consists of 3 stages: